PLC Ladder Programming Training Course

 Industrial Robotics Automation: ROS-PLC Integration & Digital Twins

-28 HoursIndustrial Robotics Automation: ROS-PLC Integration & Digital Twins is a practical course designed to bridge industrial automation with modern robotics frameworks.
-Participants will gain hands-on experience in integrating ROS-based robotic systems with PLCs for seamless operations and explore digital twin environments to simulate, monitor, and optimize production processes.
-The course emphasizes the importance of interoperability, real-time control, and predictive analysis using digital replicas of physical systems.
+28 HoursIndustrial Robotics Automation: ROS-PLC Integration & Digital Twins is a practical course designed to bridge traditional industrial automation with modern robotics frameworks.
+Participants will learn how to integrate ROS-based robotic systems with PLCs for seamless, synchronized operations and will explore digital twin environments to simulate, monitor, and optimise production processes.
+The course places strong emphasis on interoperability, real-time control, and predictive analysis using digital replicas of physical systems.

-This instructor-led, live training (available online or on-site) is tailored for intermediate-level professionals who aim to develop practical skills in connecting ROS-controlled robots with PLC environments and implementing digital twins for automation and manufacturing optimization.
+This instructor-led, live training (available online or on-site) is tailored for intermediate-level professionals seeking to develop hands-on skills in connecting ROS-controlled robots with PLC environments and implementing digital twins to enhance automation and manufacturing efficiency.

 By the end of this training, participants will be able to:

-- Comprehend communication protocols between ROS and PLC systems.
+- Understand the communication protocols linking ROS and PLC systems.

 - Implement real-time data exchange between robots and industrial controllers.